morihofi/acmeserver/docs/README.md

 ### ... using Docker (recommended)

 1. Install [Docker Engine](https://docs.docker.com/engine/install/) with `docker compose` plugin, if you haven't already
-2. Create two directories called `serverdata` and `logs` in this directory
+2. Create two directories called `serverdata` and `logs` in this directory.
+You can override the `serverdata` location using the `SERVERDATA_DIR` environment variable.
 3. Copy the `settings.sample.json` into the new `serverdata` directory and rename it to `settings.json`
 4. Adjust the settings, especially the `dnsName` (of your host), and the `http`/`https` ports.
 (Don't forget to change these also in the `docker-compose.yml`-file) You can't change these later, because they will be written into the